ec-europa/joinup-dev/resources/mac/README.md

-# joinup on mac without docker
+# Joinup on mac without docker
 Here you will find the steps to run the joinup project on your mac without docker.

 ## Prerequisites